thomashoneyman/real-world-pact/02-goliath-wallet/README.md

 The code specific to our wallet is in the `src` directory:

 - `App.tsx` is our application.
 It initializes data, stores the app state, and assembles our UI from our theme components.
+- `pact-utils` is a helper library built on top of `pact-lang-api` that provides TypeScript definitions for `pact-lang-api`, helpers for writing Pact code in JavaScript, a request builder module that makes it easy to build requests for Chainweb, and a collection of React Hooks for integrating requests into your UI.
+Feel free to use this code in your own projects!
-- `goliath-faucet.ts` contains the TypeScript implementation of our faucet smart contract.
+- `contracts` contains TypeScript implementations of our faucet smart contract and some of the `coin-v5` contract.
 You should read this file and the [faucet smart contract it describes](../01-faucet-contract/faucet.pact) side-by-side.
-- `requests.ts` contains various requests that we'll send to Chainweb using the `pact-lang-api` library.
-It's roughly analogous to the [yaml directory containing request files](../01-faucet-contract/yaml/) from Project 1, so you can see how requests translate between request files and a similar implementation in TypeScript.
+You can also compare the requests to the [request files](../01-faucet-contract/yaml) from Project 1, so you can see how the same requests translate to the request builder.
+- `components` contains a few Goliath-specific components, such as the modals for setting account limits, requesting funds, and returning funds.
 - `config.ts` contains configuration specific to our application, such as the network ID and chain that our requests will target and the keypairs for various accounts our wallet will control.
+- `accounts.ts` contains the account details (addresses, public and private keys) for accounts used by the wallet.
+In the real world **never** commit your private keys; these are included for demonstration only.

 There is also some code not stored in this directory because it is used both for the wallet and for the [Charkha lending protocol project](../03-charkha-lending/).
 Specifically:

-- [`pact-api-utils`](../pact-api-utils/) contains TypeScript types and some utilities on top of the official [pact-lang-api](https://github.com/kadena-io/pact-lang-api) library.
-The `pact-lang-api` library is written in JavaScript and is a little too low-level to be easy to use in our project.
-This code is commented if you'd like to read it.
-- [`theme`](../theme/) contains the various UI components used to build both frontends.
+- [`theme`](../theme) contains the various UI components used to build both frontends.
 These are typical frontend code and have nothing to do with Pact or Chainweb specifically.
 This code is not commented.